 - Why is it that I eat the best organic foods, buy the most expensive supplements, exercise ’till I’m blue in the face, get my 8 hours sleep, and still end up feeling like I can barely make it through the day?

-The answers you’ve been looking for may be found through The Healthexcel System of Metabolic Typing®, based on over 35 years of empirical research in the exciting field of Metabolic Typing® and the determination of individual metabolic requirements.
+The answers you’ve been looking for may be found through The Healthexcel System of Metabolic Typing®.

 Metabolic Typing® is the most exciting development in the field of nutrition in the last 100 years.
-Metabolic Typing® changes everything and is revolutionising the way we think about health and the practice of nutritional medicine.
-Here’s a brief introduction:
+It’s revolutionising the way we think about health and the practice of nutritional medicine.

 Everywhere you look, there are contradictions.
 Your friend tells you one thing.
 You read about just the opposite in a health magazine.
 And a hot new best seller at your local book store says something quite different altogether.